chipsalliance/verible/README.md

 ##### Git users

-`git-verilog_format.sh` (installed along with `verilog_format`) can be run from within any subdirectory of a Git project.
+`git-verible-verilog-format.sh` (installed along with `verible-verilog-format`) can be run from within any subdirectory of a Git project.
 It automatically detects new and changed lines, and generates the `--lines` flag for each modified file in your workspace.

 From `--help`:

 ```
-git-verilog_format.sh:
+git-verible-verilog-format.sh:
-Performs incremental file formatting (verilog_format) based on current diffs.
+Performs incremental file formatting (verible-verilog-format) based on current diffs.
 New files explicitly git-add-ed by the user are wholly formatted.

 Actions: